 W, Cu, Bi, Pb, Zn, Mo

 Across its 51 square-kilometer area, the Deer Horn Property hosts a number of other mineralized targets and zones containing tungsten, copper, bismuth, lead, zinc and molybdenum.
-The most abundant metals identified to date are tungsten and copper.
+Besides the gold, silver and tellurium identified in the PEA, the most abundant metals identified to date are tungsten and copper.

 Tungsten & Molybdenum Porphyry